SOKOUD/TCP-Chat-Server/README.md

 # TCP-Chat-Server
--this is a chat server
+- this is a tcp chat server which permits multiple clients connections